SongshGeo/shifting_baseline/docs/README.md

-# Past1000 Documentation
+# Shifting Baseline Documentation

-This directory contains the complete documentation for the Past1000 library, built with MkDocs and Material theme.
+This directory contains the complete documentation for the Shifting Baseline library, built with MkDocs and Material theme.

 ## Documentation Structure